cyrillos/tarantool-ref/source/replication.rst

 and ``applier_txn_rollback_cb`` to rollback the commit.

 The ``applier_txn_rollback_cb`` is a bit tricky.
-It sets error to the current fiber and moves it to the replicaset instance.
+It sets error to the current fiber and copies it to the replicaset instance.

 .. code-block:: c